SwingGuy1024/DogTags/README.md

 ##### Property Mode
 For situations where a security manager prevents you from using reflected fields, or when getting values by property is more appropriate.

+## Building

+Build using Maven.
+The DogTags `src` folder has no dependencies, and the `test` folder depends on junit and commons.lang3 (for performance comparisons with EqualsBuilder).

+The project is in an experimental state.
+It's usable in this state, but the API may change.

 ## Requirements enforced at runtime